Donell Jones: 1996–2007: Breakthrough with LaFace

 In June 1996, Jones released his debut album, My Heart, on LaFace Records.
 While most of the album was produced by Jones himself, it also featured help from Eddie Ferrell's Untouchables Entertainment production team, involving Mookie, Marks Sparks, Kenny Tonge, and Darin Whittington.
-A moderate commercial success, it peaked at number 30 on Billboard's Top R&B/Hip-Hop Albums chart, but failed to reach the upper half of the US Billboard 200.
+It peaked at number 30 on Billboard's Top R&B/Hip-Hop Albums chart, but failed to reach the upper half of the US Billboard 200.
 Its first two singles, "In the Hood" and a cover of Stevie Wonder's 1976 ballad "Knocks Me Off My Feet", became top thirty hits on the Hot R&B/Hip-Hop Songs chart as well as the New Zealand Singles Chart.

 In 1999, Jones enjoyed major success with the release of his second album, Where I Wanna Be.
 Boosted by its hit single "U Know What's Up", which peaked at number seven on the Billboard Hot 100.
-"U Know What's Up" was a global hit, peaking within the top ten of the charts in Belgium (Flanders), the Republic of Ireland, and the United Kingdom.
+"U Know What's Up" was a global hit, peaking within the top ten of the charts in the Republic of Ireland and the United Kingdom.
 In the latter country, "U Know What's Up" entered and peaked at number two on the UK Singles Chart, where it remained for two consecutive weeks behind "The Masses Against the Classes" by Manic Street Preachers and "Born to Make You Happy" by Britney Spears.
 "Where I Wanna Be" peaked at number six on the Top R&B/Hip-Hop Albums in the United States.
 The album produced three further singles, including "Shorty (Got Her Eyes On Me)" and "Where I Wanna Be," the latter of which reached number two on Billboard's Hot R&B/Hip-Hop Songs chart, and was eventually certified platinum by the Recording Industry Association of America (RIAA) for sales in excess of 1.0 million copies.
 In 2000, Jones recorded the song "I'll Go" for the soundtrack of the romantic drama film Love & Basketball, which earned him a Black Reel Award nomination for Best Original or Adapted Song.
 The same year, he was also awarded an American Music Award in the Favorite Soul/R&B New Artist category.